LGN520/farreach-public/docs/netreach-v4.md

 					- TODO: valid=0: ignore the entry (treat it as uncached)
 					- TODO: valid=1: conservative get, cached get, put/del, evict, snapshot
 					- TODO: valid=3: get cache only if latest=1, put/del set latest=0 and forward to server (maybe case3)
-				* TODOTODO: Snapshot
-					- TODO: Controller atomically loads cached key
-					- TODO: Controller only stores records with valid=1 and latest=1 into snapshot
-					- TODO: For valid=0/3, the record is managed by controller
-						+ valid=0: if being snapshoted, remove the newly populated record from snapshot if any
-						+ valid=3: if being evicted, keep the original cached record in snapshot and remove the newly populated record from snapshot if any
-					- TODO; GETRES_LATEST_SEQ and GETRES_DELETED_SEQ can also trigger case1
-				+ TODO: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid could be 0
 			- TODO: seq (optype -> seq)
 				+ optype: PUTREQ_INSIWTCH, DELREQ_INSWITCH
 				+ NOTE: SEQ_BUCKET_COUNT is independent with KV_BUCKET_COUNT